 Together we nourish our community by championing food access and education.

-- January, 2008 – Livingston County Basic Needs Workgroup commissioned Alexander Resources to conduct a local study of food insecurity and access issues.
+- January, 2008 – Livingston County Basic Needs Workgroup, a collaborative body working to address the basic needs of the community, reviewed the report, and commissioned Alexander Resources to conduct a local study of food insecurity and access issues.

-- May, 2008 – Key partners from different sectors of the community, assembled to form the Livingston County Hunger Council with the goal to fill “the gap” and eliminate hunger in Livingston County.
+- May, 2008 – One of the key recommendations from that study involved bringing together people from across different sectors of the community, who were passionate about addressing hunger, to form the Livingston County Hunger Council – working in four quadrants (*optimize government programs*strengthen private food programs*empower people to make healthier choices*create community-based solutions) – to fill “the gap” and eliminate hunger in Livingston County.

 - December, 2009 – Committees were formed, and the first year’s goal was set – an additional 3.5 million meals by 2010 year-end, with 1.5 million of those meals as a direct result of the Council’s activities.

 - Gleaners/OLHSA partnership (the first in the state) has improved accessibility, delivery, and efficiency across emergency and commodity food programs.